 For the Cutlets

 Preheat oven to 350 degrees.
 Prepare a plate with dip and a plate with bread crumbs.
-Line a baking sheet with parchment paper.
+Line a baking sheet with Gefen Easy Baking Parchment Paper.
 Spray generously with cooking spray and set aside.

 Smear a tablespoon of dip or more on each side of the cutlets.
 Coat with bread crumbs and place on tray.
 When all the cutlets are finished, cover with another piece of parchment paper and slide into the oven.